ngs-docs/2018-cicese-metatranscriptomics/docs/sample-comparison.md

 Rscript mds_plot.R tara.comp.csv tara-comp-mds.pdf
 ```

-You can see what that visualization looks like [here](https://github.com/ngs-docs/2018-cicese-metatranscriptomics/blob/master/docs/files/compare-mds-plot.pdf).
+You can see what that visualization looks like [here]

 We see that our samples cluster by site and then by depth.

+However, throughout this lesson we have been working with raw reads.
+Raw reads contain a lot of errors, and these errors are included in the
+signatures.
+Next we will learn to k-mer trim our reads, and then re-run
-We will see if differential
+`compare` to see if makes a difference!
-expression recapitulates this pattern!